-- The Internet Registry Information Service (IRIS) has been developed by the IETF Cross Registry Internet Service Protocol (CRISP) working group with the objective to replace Whois.
+- The Internet Registry Information Service (IRIS)2 has been developed by the IETF Cross Registry Internet Service Protocol (CRISP) working group with the objective to replace Whois.
 IRIS offers the opportunity to set some enforceable standards around who has access to specific registrant data fields and a way to control such access. - Not taking into account or providing any opinion on whether IRIS should or should not be considered as a replacement for Whois, the Working Group discussed whether it would be an option to consider IRIS as a secure means of communication between registrars.
 In this circumstance, the only data that would be provided and shared between registrars would be registrant e-mail data.
-The Authinfo code could be used as a means of authentication to access IRIS. - As with EPP, the costs and time of implementation would need to be assessed in order to determine whether this would be a viable option.
+The Authinfo code could be used as a means of authentication to access IRIS. - IRIS was also raised as a possible solution for the secure transmission of data between registrars and/or registries in one of the comments submitted during the public comment period on the Initial Report (see section 6.4 for more details). - The Working Group, recognizing that it is not specifically in the remit of this Working Group to make any recommendations for Whois modification, does support further assessment of whether IRIS would be a viable option for the exchange of registrant email address data between registrars and recommends an analysis of IRIS' costs, time of implementation and appropriateness for IRTP purposes.